corda/corda-docs-portal/content/en/docs/corda-os/4.4/corda-configuration-file.md

 * If the same key is overridden by both an environment variable and system property, the system property takes precedence.
 * Variables and properties are case sensitive.
 Corda will warn you if a variable prefixed with `CORDA` cannot be mapped to a valid property.
 Shadowing occurs when two properties of the same type with the same key are defined.
-For example having `corda.p2Aaddress=host:port` and `corda_p2Aaddress=host1:port1` will raise an exception on startup.
-This is to prevent hard to spot mistakes.
+For example having `corda_p2Aaddress=host:port` and `corda_p2Aaddress=host1:port1` will raise an exception on startup.
+This is to prevent mistakes that are hard to spot.
 * If an item in a list is overridden via an environment variable/system property, the whole list will be overridden.
 E.g., with a `node.conf`
 containing: